saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - **alert()**: Shows dialog to user
 - **prompt()**: Takes input from user as a string.
 - **type of**:
-- type of 'saurabh'; // prints "string"
+- `typeof 'saurabh';` // prints "string"
-- type of 25; // prints "number"
+- `typeof 25;` // prints "number"
 - **Number("45")**: converts to number, ie 45.
-- parseInt(string): Parse a string from a number.
-The string may contain traiing alphabets along with number.
+- `parseInt(string)`: Parse a string to a number.
+The string may contain trailing alphabets along with number.
 - **console.dir(document)**

 ### String literals